Promoting Effluent Pasteurization for Cholera Prevention in Rohingya Refugee Camps

 Project overview

-IOM will work with partners to evaluate the effectiveness of pathogens reduction for existing and upgraded IOM Decentralized Wastewater Treatment System (DEWATS).
-Veolia Foundation will adapt its innovative technology: the skid of pasteurization with solar heating system to the existing DEWATS.
-The international health research institute (ICDDRB) based in Dhaka, will be engaged to monitor specific pathogens reduction and effluent parameters to gather evidence on innovative solutions.
+IOM worked with partners to evaluate the effectiveness of pathogen reduction for existing and upgraded IOM Decentralized Wastewater Treatment System (DEWATS) in Camp 12 of Cox's Bazar, Bangladesh.
+Veolia Foundation adapted its innovative technology: the skid of pasteurization with solar heating system to the existing DEWATS.
+The International Centre for Diarrhoeal Disease Research, Bangladesh (ICDDR,B), was engaged to monitor specific pathogen reduction and effluent parameters to gather evidence on innovative solutions.
+The pilot demonstrated solar thermal pasteurizers potential to improve wastewater treatment and reduce cholera risk, especially in densely populated humanitarian settings and healthcare facilities where pathogen loads are high.

 Countries